 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 80.
 The City, on a limited basis, shall provide funding for acquisition and minor rehabilitation to multi-family properties to increase diversity in established areas where there is limited opportunity to develop new affordable housing.
 Increase diversity of multi- family properties in established areas.
 Rehabilitate 500 affordable multifamily housing units.
-Responsible Department: SHRA Ongoing The Agency will provide access to our Mortgage Revenue Bond Program for projects that are in need of minor renovations.
+Responsible Department: Ongoing The Agency will provide access to our Mortgage Revenue Bond Program for projects that are in need of minor renovations.
 In addition to these private activities, the City adopted the Public Housing Asset Repositioning Strategy in 2007, which seeks to preserve and rehabilitate public housing assets throughout the City.
 Many of these units are in older areas of the City with little opportunity for new development and the City's commitment to their preservation is another way to meet the objectives of this program.
 81. In an effort to make the Investment Property Improvement Loan Program more marketable, the City shall conduct a study of similar efforts and programs in other jurisdictions to inform future modifications to the existing program.
-Study best practices of other jurisdictions to improve the Investment Property Improvement Loan Program.
-Responsible Department: SHRA 2012 SHRA is on target to conduct this study by 2012.
+SHRA Study best practices of other jurisdictions to improve the Investment Property Improvement Loan Program.
+Responsible Department: SHRA 2012 Due to the limitation of available funding sources to staff this effort, SHRA has no immediate plans to conduct this study.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 82.
 The City shall modify the Condominium Conversion Ordinance to make the process and regulations clearer to staff, applicants, and affected tenants, while maintaining a similar level of oversight in order to avoid adverse impacts to the rental stock and tenants.
 Encourage the development of a variety of housing types by making the Condominium Conversion Ordinance easier to understand, administer, and use by developers.
-Responsible Department: Planning 2010 Due to staff reductions, this program will be on hold for the near future.
+Responsible Department: Community Development 2010 Due to staff reductions, this program will be on hold for the near future.
 83. The City shall adopt a Universal Design Ordinance, consistent with the State of California Department of Housing and Community Development's model ordinance.
 Increase the accessibility of housing for all persons regardless of mobility, sensory, or developmental capabilities.
-Responsible Department: Planning (primary), Development, SHRA 2009 On February 16, 2010, the City Council adopted the Universal Design Ordinance into the local building code.
-The ordinance takes effect on August 16, 2010.
+Responsible Department: Community Development (Primary), SHRA 2009 On February 16, 2010, the City Council adopted the Universal Design Ordinance into the local building code.
+The ordinance took effect on August 16, 2010.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 84.
 The City shall adopt a reasonable accommodation ordinance that streamlines and formalizes City procedures related to accessibility and adaptability accommodations for development.
 Provide a transparent and easy-to-understand process in making accessibility and adaptability modifications to housing units.
-Responsible Department: Planning (primary); Development; SHRA 2009 On August 25, 2009 the City Council adopted the Reasonable Accommodation Ordinance into the City's Zoning Code.
-One reasonable accommodation application was processed in 2009. educate the public, developers and public officials on fair housing, anti- "NIMBY," and accessibility issues.
+Responsible Department: Community Development; SHRA 2009 On August 25, 2009 the City Council adopted the Reasonable Accommodation Ordinance into the City's Zoning Code.
+85. The City shall educate the public, developers and public officials on fair housing, anti- "NIMBY," and accessibility issues.
 Educational opportunities will include information available at the planning/building counter, supporting and promoting the anti-NIMBY campaign of the Sacramento Housing Alliance and staff, commissioner, and council training on fair housing.
 Educate the public, developers, and public officials on fair housing, anti- "NIMBY" and accessibility issues.
-Responsible Department: SHRA (primary); Planning; Development Ongoing SHRA continues to work with Human Rights/Fair Housing Commission (see Programs 26 and 72, above) on fair housing issues.
+Responsible Department: SHRA (primary); Community Development Ongoing SHRA continues to work with Human Rights/Fair Housing Commission (see programs 26 and 72, above) on fair housing issues.
 In addition, SHRA provides funds to the Sacramento Housing Alliance to educate the public on affordable housing and other anti-"NIMBY" issues.
-During the City's adoption of the reasonable accommodation ordinance (see program 84) and Universal Design Ordinance (see program 83), the City outreached to the disability community, affordable housing advocates and other stakeholders about accessibility needs and challenges.
-A more concerted educational effort is planned for subsequent years of the Housing Element.